-We have realised that, because travel to France is still going to be difficult because of Covid-19, we need to put most of our events on-line for 2021.
+We have realised that, because travel to France is still going to be difficult because of Covid-19, we need to put many of our events on-line.
 Bob has now led training events on Zoom which have worked really well, and we are learning that on-line is different not second-best.
 You will see details on the relevant pages.
-We still hope that Poems Alive in September will be here in France!
-In addition we are currently making plans for a monthly poetry workshop and regular creative reflection workshops.
-Please see the separate page for this.
+We are currently running a monthly poetry workshop and a monthly creative reflection workshop.

 I was asked recently to offer a video on an aspect of prayer for Salisbury Methodist Church.
 Here is my contribution on written prayer dialogues.

 We offered some meditations last year for Holy Week and Easter under the title From Life to Death.
 If you wish to use them this year you are very welcome to do so.
 On Good Friday, we offered a traditional time of prayer from 12 – 3.0 using the words from the Cross at each half hour, with hymns provided by Simon Freeman.
 You will be able to find the reflections on the YouTube site Les Jardins des Arts Hanc – https://www.youtube.com/playlist?list=PLC_UZAzlqlqkbrs7mhWnMK_1kvJu1KV8u

 Notes for Holy Week: Monday – Spiralling